beakerbrowser/beakerbrowser.com/_docs/faq.md

 ### Will P2P ever be adopted by other browsers?

-We have no idea, but our mission is to reach as many people as possible.
+We hope so.
-We'll work with standards bodies to make that happen.
+Our mission is to create working proofs that will influence standards bodies and push these features out to mainstream browsers.

 <hr class="nomargin">